vt102/pishift/README.md

 The first 74hc595 should have the DS/data pin on GPIO 17 (board pin 11), STCP/latch on GPIO 27 (board pin 13), and SHCP/clock on GPIO 22
 (board pin 15).

+Basis of presentation to Knox Makers on May 12, 2015.